Akamiblade1297/cli-chat/README.md

 **Username** specifies your Username.
 It doesn't affect anything, but your appearence in chat.
 *Note: Username shouldn't be larger then 30 bytes.
 1 Byte is 1 Symbol in ASCII, but in UTF symbols might be larger*

-**Mode** specifies in which mode you run: Server(serv) or Client(clnt).
-Server listens on its own adress and Client connects to it, so Server should run first.
+**Password** password is used to generate MACs *(Message Authentication Code)* for public keys to protect connection from MITM *(Man In the Middle)* Attack, it's still not necessary tho.

 You also should set up a Virtual Network to be able to connect to each other.
 (Radmin VPN or Hamachi will do it)

 ### Example

 ```
-$ ./chat.py 127.0.0.1 3000 A97 serv
+$ ./chat.py serv 127.0.0.1 3000 A97
+WARNGING: connection without a password is vulnerable to MITM Attack.

 Waiting for client to connect..
-Connection received from client on 127.0.0.1:44310.
+Connection received from client on 127.0.0.1:58610.
 Exchanging session key.
 Session key exchanged.
 Connection is secure.

+The begining of chat with Somebody
 Somebody: Hello, A97!
 > Hello, Somebody!
-Somebody: How are you doing there?
-> Pretty fine.
+Catched an unexpected error: Nonce cannot be empty

-Connection was Closed
+Connection was closed.
 ```
 ```
 $ ./chat.py 127.0.0.1 3000 Somebody clnt
+WARNGING: connection without a password is vulnerable to MITM Attack.

 Connecting to server..
 Connected to server on 127.0.0.1:3000.
 Exchanging session key.
 Session key exchanged.
 Connection is secure.

+The begining of chat with A97
 > Hello, A97!
 A97: Hello, Somebody!
-> How are you doing there?
-A97: Pretty fine.
+> ^C
-> ^CConnection was closed.
+Connection was closed.
 ```

 ## Is that really secure?

 Yes.
 It's using Elliptic Curve Diffie-Hellman Ephemeral(ECDHE) Algorithm for exchanging Session Key, HKDF-SHA256 diveration and AES256 for encrypting all messages.
 It is commonly used in websites.

+Since I can't obtain a trusted CA signature, I use Password to generate a key using pbkdf2, that is used generate MACs for public keys.
+That way, if MITM Attack happens, they wouldn't be able to generate new MAC without having a key.

 ---